Whatever you do, stay safe.

 Masks can help protect you and others from COVID-19.

-While masks are no longer required in most settings, you can continue wear a mask any time you are indoors or in crowds.
-Consider your risk and those you spend time with and select a mask with the best fit and protection.
+Select a mask with the best fit and protection.
 A mask should fit well and cover your nose and mouth.
-Some masks and respirators offer more protection than others (for example, an N95, KN95 and KF94).
-See this guide for more information and find free masks (N95 respirators) at a participating location near you.
+Some masks and respirators offer more protection (N95, KN95 and KF94) than others.
+See this guide for more information and find free N95 respirators.

 See more guidance and tips for wearing a mask.